 Unfortunately, the advertising in the height-adjustable desk world is not so blatant, and you have to be a little more of a Person A to find quality and affordability.
 Many times you’ll hear different words used interchangeably for your desk, such as console, workstation, furniture, etc. Aren’t they all the same?

 Well, not so much.
 If referring to specific terms, there are NO standards set forth for height-adjustable dispatch consoles.
 The closest parallel to the FDA in the dispatch world is the Business and Institutional Furniture Manufacturers Association (BIFMA), who is accredited by the American National Standards Institute (ANSI).
-BIFMA provides certifications to furniture manufacturers, therefore a BIFMA certified manufacturer has been tested to meet specific standards to ensure durability and long-term safety of their products.
+BIFMA provides standards to furniture manufacturers, therefore a manufacturer in compliance with BIFMA standards has been tested to meet specific standards to ensure durability and long-term safety of their products.

 However, these are all long names that regulate very simple problems.
 Have you ever heard someone at your center comment that the equipment around the center sure does get beat up?
 At most centers, it’s a given that we lean on desks, sit on counter tops, and when no one is looking, we even prop our feet up on those conveniently placed bookshelves.
 Similarly, some centers don’t have enough space for storage, so maybe a purse or lunch bag gets hung from a cabinet door.